 ― Lao Tzu

-You’re afraid of being judged by others.
-They can include the following:
+And the biggest fear is of being judged by others.
+These “others” can be any of the following:

-That’s because you don’t want to seen as an outcast.
+You are afraid because you don’t want to be seen as an outcast.

-But you must examine all the great leaders from the past and present and try to find out what made them the person they were.
+Just examine all the great leaders from the past and present and try to find out what made them the person they were.

 Which innovators did not make a bold move?